TEALSK12/introduction-to-computer-science/lesson_54.md

 Students will be able to...

--   Use cloning to implement a complete version of "Spave Invaders"
+-   Use cloning to implement a complete version of "Space Invaders"
 -   Exercise good programming practices to produce code that is not only functional but also elegant and well-written

 ## Materials/Preparation